-Other exceptional potters who have influenced Dora over the years include Popovi Da with his two-tone black and sienna ware and Tony Da with his exquisite sgraffito work and his use of stone inlay.
-Dora’s work often includes turquoise, coral or onyx inlays on pots that also include combinations of black and sienna with micaceous slips.
+Other exceptional potters who have influenced Dora over the years include Popovi Da with his two-tone black and sienna ware and Tony Da with his use of stone inlay.
+Dora’s work often includes turquoise or coral inlays on pots that also include combinations of black and sienna with micaceous slips.
 Her innovative style has sometimes been called "contemporary" and she often works with both polished clay and dull or micaceous clays in the same piece.
 However, she says she doesn't like that "contemporary" term and considers herself and her work to be traditional.

 She has won many awards including Master Potter at Santa Fe Indian Market.
 Dora believes in quality not quantity and sees her art to be a gift from God.
 "It gives me pleasure to create beauty from the earth," she says.